Basilica of St. Francis of Assisi UNESCO World Heritage site

 The exterior of the basilica has obvious references to the French Gothic in the soaring facade and the bipartite doorway, lightened by the horizontal brackets and rose window with a typically Umbrian appearance, and with a heavy, wide-structured bell tower.

 The surfaces are all in stone from Mt.
-Subasio, which has a pink colour during the day and shines white in the moonlight.
+Subasio, which has a pink color during the day and shines white in the moonlight.

 Visitors enter the lower basilica from the side, through a double 13th c. doorway surmounted by a Renaissance prothyrum.